CS2450-Spring-2024/FinalProject/README.md

 # Testing

-To run a test, run `pytest` in the command line in the root directory of the project.
+To run the project tests, run `pytest` in the command line in the root directory of the project.